Withering on the vine? Coronavirus compounds southern Italy's woes

 Those difficulties are compounded in the south, where banks are weaker and companies are less profitable than their northern rivals and more reliant on bank credit for their day-to-day financing.

-Having prioritised problem banks in the centre and north of the country over the past five years, Italy had only started to tackle the bad debt problems at its southern lenders when the coronavirus struck.
+Having prioritized problem banks in the center and north of the country over the past five years, Italy had only started to tackle the bad debt problems at its southern lenders when the coronavirus struck.

 Rome had moved to bail out Popolare di Bari, the region’s largest lender, in December with over a quarter of its loans, mainly to fragile local businesses, in arrears.
 Another 15 smaller southern banks are in a risky position, according to Italy’s central bank, with one in ten loans in trouble after accounting for loss provisions, more than twice the national average.